luisfer7192/pictionary/README.md

 ## Pictionary

-Please read the README of server and web.
+Please read the README of server and web folders.

 > [!NOTE]
 > Web have this same information